NuGet/NuGetDocs/NuGet.Docs/Create/Invoking-NuGet-Services-from-inside-Visual-Studio.md

 `var installedPackages = installerServices.GetInstalledPackages();`

 So there you have it.
-If you find yourself needing to do something that the above services do not provide, feel free to open a discussion on the [NuGet discussions board](http://nuget.codeplex.com/discussions/topics/5362/general "NuGet Discussions Board").
+If you find yourself needing to do something that the above services do not provide, feel free to open an issue on the [NuGet Home repo](https://github.com/NuGet/home/issues "NuGet Discussions Board").